BekMart/my-health-tracker/README.md

     - I separated the function into three while loops so that each input section is dealt with separately and if the input isn't it the correct format, feedback will be given to the user and they will be returned to the question that they were on, rather than starting at the beginning of the function each time.

 - When the user chooses the option to set weight goals, a variable named client_data is created.
 This variable holds all of the data which we want to transfer to the google spreadsheet in order to record and track their health information.
 I was finding that the values that were obtained from this function were not updating in the variable globally.
     - This issue was resolved by making client_data a global variable, which I declared in each function that it was associated with and returned the value of it when I need its value to be updated.
-(In set_weight_goals and rest_program functions)
+(In set_weight_goals and rest_program functions).

 ### Unsolved bugs